linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/A Glossary of Technical Terms Related to Bankruptcy in the U.s.md

 ---
-cssclasses:
-  - academia
-title: A Glossary of Technical Terms Related to Bankruptcy in the US
-tags:
-  - bankruptcy
-  - chapter_11
-  - chapter_7
-  - liquidation
-  - reorganization
-  - us_code
-  - creditor_rights
-  - debtor_protections
-  - reorganization_process
 aliases:
 - Bankruptcy Definitions
 - Glossary of Bankruptcy Terms
 - US Bankruptcy Code Terms
+cssclasses:
+- academia
 key_concepts:
-  - 363 asset sale
-  - Absolute priority rule
-  - Automatic stay creditors
+- Risk-neutral measures and martingale pricing
+- Bond pricing and fixed income securities valuation
+- Ito's lemma and stochastic calculus applications
+- Credit risk modeling and default probability estimation
+- Value at Risk and tail risk measurement
+- Interest rate caps, floors, and swaptions
+- Portfolio hedging and risk reduction strategies
+tags:
-  - Chapter 11 reorganization
+- abs
-  - Chapter 7 liquidation
+- apt
-  - Claims against debtor
+- bonds
-  - Cramdown process
+- correlation
-  - Debtor-in-possession financing
+- credit-risk
-  - Discharge of debts
+- fixed_income
-  - Exclusivity period
+- hedging
-  - Fraudulent transfer
+- risk-management
-  - Impaired claims
+- risk-neutral
-  - Plan of reorganization
+- var
+title: A Glossary of Technical Terms Related to Bankruptcy in the US
 ---

 # A Glossary of Technical Terms Related to Bankruptcy in the US